Dehydrating Apples: Six Fun Projects for Apple Lovers

 Grater used to grate apples for dehydrating.

-Step One: Peel and core apples, then grate them coarsely into a bowl of fresh-squeezed lemon juice.
+• Peel and core apples, then grate them coarsely into a bowl of fresh-squeezed lemon juice.
 Stir as you go.
 Use one lemon per five apples grated.
 Lemon juice imparts a harmonious citrus taste to the apples.
-Although lemon juice is sometimes used to keep exposed apple flesh from turning brown due to oxidation, it is only moderately useful for that purpose.
+Although lemon juice keeps apple slices from turning brown, it is less effective for preventing browning with grated apples, due to the amount of cells exposed to oxygen caused by the grating.

 Dried grated apples are wonderful for trail snacking.
-They juice up in your mouth faster than dehydrated apple pieces, and the lemon treatment imparts a nice citrus flavor.
+They juice up in your mouth faster than dehydrated apple slices, and the lemon treatment imparts a nice citrus flavor.

-They can also be heated and rehydrated to make trail tarts.
+They can also be heated and rehydrated to make trail tarts, or soaked overnight with oats and berries to make Bircher Muesli.

 Tortilla Apple Tart made with Dehydrated Apples.